 She did apprenticeships in Vinyasa Yoga with Julie Emmerson of Stressless Yoga in 1994, and in Hatha and Ashtanga yoga with Peter Nilsson of Auckland Yoga Academy from 2001-2004.

 Her teaching is steeped in tradition yet accommodating to each individual students needs.

-In Auckland she teaches regular weekly public yoga classes & special monthly classes, and offers private tuition.
+In Auckland she teaches regular weekly public yoga classes & and offers private tuition.

 She has also conducted yoga workshops, retreats & had guest teaching posts in New Zealand, Australia & China, and often collaborated with other teachers in particular Vicki Soper at Breathing Space Yoga Group in Newmarket,

 Stephanie Nelson & Kiri Sutherland in the Trinity yoga collaboration,